 - First Aid Supplies

 Federal regulations are in place to help ensure all boaters have a safe and fun experience.
-The US Coast Guard and Homeland Security have created a pamphlet that includes boating regulations, checklists, and safety tips.
+The US Coast Guard and Homeland Security have created a pamphlet with boating regulations, checklists, and safety tips.

 It is required to have one life jacket for each person on board all recreational boats.
-If your boat is over 16 feet, then you also need a throwable flotation device.
+You need a throwable flotation device if your boat is over 16 feet.

-REI’s guide, How to Choose Life Jackets (PDF), can help you decide on the best type of life jacket for your recreation plans and determine if you have the right size.
+REI’s guide, How to Choose Life Jackets (PDF), can help you decide on the best type of life jacket for your recreation plans and determine if you have the correct size.

 All recreational vessels under 16 feet need to have night signaling devices.
 For larger boats, day signaling devices are also required.